Hiking the Koko Crater Stairs on Oʻahu, Hawaiʻi

 However, if you look off to the sides of the trail you may see ʻAʻaliʻi and ʻUhaloa growing on either side of the stairs, which are the two most notable natives that can be found.

-All said, if you would like to learn more about identifying these and other native Hawaiian plants from across the islands, I recommend checking out my separate article below.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide